juju/docs/src/en/tools-charm-tools.md

   Creates a new Terms and Conditions document (revision).

-  For example, to create a new terms document with the content from file `text.txt` and the name 'enterprise-plan' and returns the revision of the created document:
+  For example, to create a new terms document called 'enterprise-plan', whose contents is from file `text.txt`, and return the revision of the new document:

       charm push-term text.txt user/enterprise-plan